dherath/dherath.github.io/_posts/2017-07-23-image-pokemon.md

 ![not-image-example](https://raw.githubusercontent.com/dherath/WebsiteMaterial/master/2017/post_3_boolean_algebra_pokemon/theory_examples/not_image.png){:height="200px"}

-The **NOT** operation inverts a given input value(0 to 1 & vice-versa), its the same principle for images where instead of one single point or location entire regions get inverted depending on their pixel values; so a black area become white or a white area becomes black respectively.
+The **NOT** operation inverts a given input value(0 to 1 & vice-versa), it's the same principle for images where instead of one single point or location entire regions get inverted depending on their pixel values; so a black area become white or a white area becomes black respectively.

 #### 2) OR operation

 ![or-image-example](https://raw.githubusercontent.com/dherath/WebsiteMaterial/master/2017/post_3_boolean_algebra_pokemon/theory_examples/or.png){:height="200px"}

 The **OR**  operation combines two binary images such that value 1s of both images show up in the final output.
-Thats the reason the combination of both the white circles are present in the above output image.
+That's the reason the combination of both the white circles are present in the above output image.

 #### 3) AND operation